fraVlaca/HyperPay/hyperlane-package/README.md

     params: { bucket: YOUR_BUCKET, prefix: optional/prefix, basePath: optionalBasePath }

 Notes
-- Adapters are placeholders; supply appropriate params and fund the rebalancer key when moving real value.
-- With deploy_core=false (default), ensure existing_addresses are set or rely on the public registry.
+- With deploy_core=true, the CLI deploys core and writes addresses into /configs/addresses-<chain>.json.
+- agent-config.json is generated from those deployed artifacts; no public registry lookups are used.
 - Provide valid RPC URLs and funded keys.
 Defaults use mainnets; switch to testnets by editing config.yaml.

 Smoke tests (manual)
 - Start the enclave and check:
-  - hyperlane-cli: core/warp steps execute or skip with stamps in /configs
+  - hyperlane-cli: core deploy writes addresses-*.json; warp init/deploy stamps
-  - agent-config-gen: writes /configs/agent-config.json
+  - agent-config-gen: writes /configs/agent-config.json from deployed addresses
   - Relayer: watches chains and runs; no CONFIG_FILES errors
-  - Validators: start and write to /validator-checkpoints or cloud syncer
+  - Validators: start and write to /data/validator-checkpoints
-  - Rebalancer: HTTP 200 at / (ok response)

 Notes on agent-config.json generation
-- Generated inside the enclave by a one-shot container (agent-config-gen) based on your args file and any existing_addresses provided.
+- Generated inside the enclave by a one-shot container (agent-config-gen) based on your args file and any deployed addresses in /configs/addresses-*.json.
-- If you set deploy_core: true, the CLI outputs can be parsed in a future step to automatically populate agent-config.
+- Public registry fallback is disabled; ensure deploy_core=true or provide existing_addresses when deploy_core=false.